rvanorman/tf-test-work-environment/README.md

  * Required Security Groups Rules for Interaction with the Jump Box
  * A KMS key for auto unseal of Vault
  * A Secret associated to your Vault Enterprise License Key
- * An S3 bucket for storage and public access
+ * An S3 bucket for storage and access via jumpbox